lifepillar/vim-colortemplate/Readme.md

 - Generates colorschemes that support true colors and 256 colors by default.
 - Generates colorschemes that load efficiently and have a consistent structure following best practices.
+- Syntax completion for highlight groups, keywords and common colors.
 - Detects a few common mistakes, e.g., missing highlight group definitions.
 - Supports generating any number of auxiliary files (say, `autoload/gorgeous.vim`).